 Jackbox Games products including party packs, individual games and standalone titles range from $9.99 – $29.99 USD.

-On October 15th, 2020, Jackbox Games launched its newest party pack, The Jackbox Party Pack 7.
+On October 20th, 2022, Jackbox Games will be releasing The Jackbox Party Pack 9.

 Most Jackbox Games titles are compatible with the following platforms: